Sylius/Sylius/docs/components/Storage/basic_usage.rst

 Basic Usage
 ===========

-Storages are services managing data in any type of container. |br|
+Storages are services managing data in any type of container.

 By default there are three storages available:

 * :ref:`component_storage_cookie-storage`